-Hydrilla, an extremely aggressive aquatic plant, has been found to be wide spread in Cayuga Lake adjacent to Wells College in the Village of Aurora.
-The infestation currently is located from the Wells College dock to just north of Little Creek, and likely covers an area greater than 27 acres.
-Hydrilla was found in water depths down to approximately 18 ft.
-In addition, hydrilla was also found upsteam in Paines Creek.
-(The report discussing the delineation of hydrilla in this area can be found here .)
+Hydrilla, an extremely aggressive aquatic plant, was found in Cayuga Lake adjacent to Wells College in the Village of Aurora in the fall of 2016.
 If left unchecked, hydrilla will spread rapidly, forming into thick mats of vegetation, making swimming and boating impossible and affecting fish populations.
 The impact to the local economy can be significant.

-These products will be applied by a New York State licensed professional applicator to the treatment area.
+It is anticipated that the treatment will begin at the end of June through the end of August.
+The herbicide products will be applied by a New York State licensed professional applicator to the treatment area.
 Information regarding fluridone can be found here.
-Information regarding Komeen and Nautique can be found here.
+Information regarding Komeen can be found here.

-There would be no restrictions on drinking, fishing, swimming, boating, or domestic use of fluridone treated water at the concentrations to be applied as part of this project.
-There may be some restrictions on watering certain plants.
-More information on irrigation can be found here soon.
+At the levels at which the fluridone or Komeen will be applied, there will be no restrictions on drinking, fishing, swimming, boating, or domestic use of treated water.
+There may be some restrictions on watering certain plants with fluridone treated water.
+More information on irrigation can be found here (link to fluridone fact sheet).

-The Cayuga County Health Department will conduct water quality monitoring of the public drinking water and the public bathing beach during this time period.
-Sampling results can be found here
+The Cayuga County Health Department will conduct water quality monitoring of the public drinking water and the public bathing beach during this treatment period.
+Sampling results can be found here.